maritrinipb/Unity_InventorySystem/README.md

-# Unity_InventorySystem
+# Description
-Scripts for an inventory system in Unity.
-It features two characters who unlock abilities by collecting items, and the inventory displays what they have unlocked
+This Unity project includes scripts for an inventory system featuring two playable characters.
+As they explore the game world and collect items, they progressively unlock new abilities.
+The inventory system dynamically updates to reflect the abilities and items each character has obtained, providing visual feedback and tracking progression throughout the game.